unusdeals/Hostinger/README.md

 ### Hostinger 30% Off Coupon for Students in India

 Hostinger does not run a dedicated student discount programme.
-However, the 30% off referral coupon is available to all new users — including students — with no proof of enrolment required.
+However, the 30% off referral coupon is available to all new users, including students, with no proof of enrolment required.

 For students in India building their first blog, portfolio site, or project, applying the 30% coupon on the Single Shared or Premium Shared plan results in monthly costs of ₹48 to ₹90/month — easily the most affordable professional hosting available to students in 2026.

 👉 [ Student Deal — Hostinger 30% OFF Coupon](https://eduactivedeals.com/recommends/hostinger/)